 There are numerous guides to weight loss and weight loss medication out there.
-However, there is only one drug which has proven to be both safe and successful in reducing weight during clinical trials: Orlistat.
+However, Orlistat is the only drug that has proven to be both safe and successful in reducing weight during clinical trials.

-However, it’s not as simple as taking Orlistat and seeing the pounds drop off — the treatment needs to be accompanied by an appropriate diet and exercise regime.
-Find out how, and why, Orlistat helps you reduce weight.
+We must stress though, it’s not as simple as taking Orlistat and seeing the pounds drop off — the treatment needs to be accompanied by an appropriate diet plan too as well as being accompanied by an exercise regime.

-It is prescribed to people who either have a BMI of 30 or more, or a BMI of 28 or more and a weight-related condition, such as type 2 diabetes and high blood pressure.
+Orlistat is prescribed to people who either have a BMI of 30 or more, or a BMI of 28 or more and a weight-related condition, such as type 2 diabetes or high blood pressure.

 As a treatment for obesity or weight reduction, Orlistat usage should only be extended beyond three months if your body weight has decreased by 5% during that same time period.
 This is to ensure that taking Orlistat is both safe and effective.